A modern classic, the multi-award-winning Micro Mini Deluxe defines what a 3-wheel kick scooter ought to be.

 Our rating: 4.9 out of 5

-Best suited to: Toddlers and young children learning scooting
+Best suited to: Toddlers and young children learning to scoot

 Scooter type: 3-wheel lean-to-steer kick scooter